microsoft/msquic/docs/API.md

 2. Return `QUIC_STATUS_SUCCESS` and set the SecConfig output parameter in the event.
 3. Return `QUIC_STATUS_PENDING`, which allows the SecConfig to be set later, via a call to SetParam with the `QUIC_PARAM_CONN_SEC_CONFIG` option.

-If either 2 and 3 above, the server now has ownership of the connection object.
+If either 2 or 3 above, the server now has ownership of the connection object.
 It **must** set the callback handler via [SetCallbackHandler](v1/SetCallbackHandler.md) before the callback returns.
-Additionally when it’s done with the connection, the app must call [ConnectionClose](v1/ConnectionClose.md) on the connection to clean it up.
+Additionally, when it’s done with the connection, the app must call [ConnectionClose](v1/ConnectionClose.md) on the connection to clean it up.
 Also, in case 2, if the server does not set the SecConfig, it is treated as case 1.

 When the server wishes to stop accepting new connections and stop further callbacks to the registered handler, it can call [ListenerStop](v1/ListenerStop.md).
 This call will block while any existing callbacks complete, and when it returns no future callbacks will occur.
 Therefore, the server ***must not** call this on any other library callbacks.
 The server may call [ListenerStart](v1/ListenerStart.md) again on the listener to start listening for incoming connections again.